loftwah/loftwahs-cheatsheet/README.md

 **Dockerfile**

-- Dockerizing a simple nodeJs app
+- Dockerizing a simple NodeJs app

 ```dockerfile
 FROM node:latest